12 Doob-Meyer Theorem

-This chapter follows [ which gives an elementary and short proof of the result.
+This chapter starts with a short review of the properties of the Doob decomposition of an adapted process indexed on a discrete set, and then follows [ which gives an elementary and short proof of the Doob-Meyer theorem.

 Firstly we will need Komlos’ Lemma.